ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/ContainerQuickstart.rst

 This guide demonstrates how to:

 * Build a Singularity/Apptainer image containing a software stack
-* Use the resulting container image to to build the UFS SRW Application (for GNU-based container) or stage the containerized pre-built UFS SRW App on a host system (Intel-based container)
+* Use the resulting container image to build the UFS SRW Application (for GNU-based container) or stage the containerized pre-built UFS SRW App on a host system (Intel-based container)
 * Use the container to run the provided “out-of-the-box” community test case.

 Both workflows rely on `Singularity/Apptainer <https://apptainer.org/docs/user/1.2/introduction.html>`__